DGivney/geany-lua-scripts/README.md

 _File: git-find-revisions-of-file.lua_

 Invoke the script (I have mine mapped to CRTL+SHIFT+v) to get all versions of current file.
 Choose a commit and that version of the file will open in a new tab.
 Works great with Carl Antuar's Compare script.

+##Compare 3 files - Daniel Givney 2012

+_File: compare-3-files.lua_

+Invoke the script (I have mine mapped to CRTL+SHIFT+c) to compare any open file to any other file (Choosing the Left, Right and an optional Middle file).
+Unsaved changes are compared to the original saved file by default.
+This script improved on Carl Antuar's script.